geoschem/geos-chem-cloud/docs/source/gcclassic-on-aws/gcc-AWS.rst

     $ ssh -YA -i ~/.ssh/your-private-key.pem ec2-user@<instance-ip>

-You can get the :literal:<instance-ip>` from the AWS console.
+You can get the :literal:<instance-ip>` from the EC2 Console.

 ======================
 Verify the environment